sarahgarcin/pj-machine/content/interview_with_etherbox/02/data.md

  A: No problem.

 **Q: OK.
 Where do we begin.**
  A: Try typing etherbox.local/var/www/ in your browser.
-Part of the etherbox is an Apache web server configured to publically serve the entire structure of the hosting <span class="change-font">machine</span>. etherbox.local refers to that <span class="change-font">machine</span> on your local <span class="change-font">network</span>, and /var/www is the default path of the "home" directory of the server.
+Part of the etherbox is an Apache web server configured to publically serve the entire structure of the hosting machine. etherbox.local refers to that machine on your local network, and /var/www is the default path of the "home" directory of the server.

 **Q: Would you describe yourself as a good host?**
  A: I am trying to be, at least.
 To be a 'good host' according to me, means somehow more than offering reliable service.
 So to find a way to be present, but not in the way that other technologies disallow access .
 Does that make any sense?